-- Write the grain type under the CALIBRATION DATA.
+- 5. Write the grain type under the CALIBRATION DATA.
 Write the actual moisture percentage of each sample (obtained by an accurate approved means) next to STD.
 MOIST.
 Run additional samples. - 6.
-Run as many samples as possible, making sure to record the actual moisture percentage for each sample.
-After running each sample, press the Unload key.
+Run as many samples as possible and record the actual moisture percentage for each sample.
+After running each sample, select the Unload key.